 With Thanksgiving approaching, many people are looking forward to enjoying the food typically served on the holiday, even if they won’t be able to have a large extended family gathering this year.
-HSHS Holy Family Hospital is encouraging community members to enjoy their holiday meal, but also maintain their health.
+HSHS St. John’s Hospital and the Joslin Diabetes Center Affiliate at HSHS Medical Group in Springfield are encouraging community members to enjoy their holiday meal, but also maintain their health.
 The months of November and December can be a challenging time to make healthy choices and limit weight gain but eating well during the holidays is possible.

-HSHS Holy Family Hospital recommends the following six healthy food swaps that will allow you to still indulge while avoiding some high fat and high calorie foods:
+St. John’s and the Joslin Diabetes Center Affiliate at HSHS Medical Group in Springfield recommend the following six healthy food swaps that will allow you to still indulge while avoiding some high fat and high calorie foods:

 - Swap dips made with sour cream and mayo with dips made from low-fat yogurt.
 When making the dip, replace the sour cream or mayo in the recipe with low-fat or nonfat plain Greek yogurt and you will get the same great taste with less calories.
 As a comparison, an ounce of sour cream has about 60 calories, while an ounce of nonfat plain Greek yogurt has only 15 to 20 calories.